 The modelled data are denoted as Level 3 products.
-Provided are also the source code and the output of models that were created for this data set.
-Additional results of other models that were already available for AGGO are included in the data publication as well.
-Models specifically developed for this study include those for evapotranspiration, vadose zone water storage, combined precipitation series, and gravity effects.
+Provided is also the source code and the output of models that were created for this data set.
+Additional results of other model that were already available for AGGO are included in the data publication as well.
+Own models include those for evapotranspiration, vadose zone water storage, combined precipitation

+15 series, and gravity effects.
 Globally available models used for large-scale gravity modelling were also exploited to extract air pressure, temperature, humidity, and water storage variation for the study sites.
-The maximal